Small Claims Appeal Process

 - Parties are required to submit their documentary evidence to the Tribunal and the opposing party at least 21 days in advance of the scheduled hearing date, as provided by TTR 287.

-- A party may request that a hearing be conducted "on the file," as provided by TTR 255.
+- A party may request that a hearing be conducted "on the file."

 - A party may request that a hearing be adjourned.